 Code of Conduct

-Prodir SA is committed to exemplary social and ethical conduct: we believe that we bear responsibility for all persons involved in the production and support of our products and services worldwide.
+Prodir is committed to exemplary social and ethical conduct: we believe that we bear responsibility for all persons involved in the production and support of our products and services worldwide.

 By trading with Prodir, you are agreeing to support and apply our fundamental principles in the areas of human rights, working conditions, the environment and combatting corruption.